 Practice Note: Following the filing of the plaintiff’s civil complaint, a Medical Malpractice Tribunal was convened in accordance with M.G.L. c.
 231 ¤60B.
 During the Tribunal hearing, the medical panel member, himself a gastroenterologist, sternly challenged the plaintiff’s evidence on the issue of liability.
-The medical member emphasized that the plaintiff’s medical records clearly showed that the defendant had indeed ordered a ceruloplasmin test to rule out or confirm Wilson’s Disease, and questioned plaintiff’s counsel as to the whereabouts of the results of the ceruloplasmin test ordered by the defendant.
-Plaintiff’s counsel responded that the Tribunal hearing was convened before discovery was underway, and that the plaintiff would not have a response from the defendant on the results of the ceruloplasmin tests until either interrogatories were answered or a deposition was taken of the defendant (the medical records obtained by plaintiff’s counsel did not include the results of the ceruloplasmin test).
+The medical member emphasized that the plaintiff’s medical records clearly showed that the defendant had indeed ordered a ceruloplasmin test to rule out or confirm Wilson’s Disease, and questioned the plaintiff’s counsel as to the whereabouts of the results of the ceruloplasmin test ordered by the defendant.
+Plaintiff’s counsel responded that the Tribunal hearing was convened before the discovery was underway and that the plaintiff would not have a response from the defendant on the results of the ceruloplasmin tests until either interrogatories were answered or a deposition was taken of the defendant (the medical records obtained by plaintiff’s counsel did not include the results of the ceruloplasmin test).
 As a result, the Tribunal ruled against the Plaintiff, requiring the plaintiff to post a bond in the amount of $6,000.

-In his answers to plaintiff’s interrogatories asking for the specific results of the initial ceruloplasmin test, the defendant replied that while a ceruloplasmin test was ordered, it was apparently never performed.
+In his answers to the plaintiff’s interrogatories asking for the specific results of the initial ceruloplasmin test, the defendant replied that while a ceruloplasmin test was ordered, it was apparently never performed.

 Despite numerous appellate decisions which have held that discovery in medical malpractice cases should not be stayed pending the outcome of the Medical Malpractice Tribunal, that practice is anything but uniformly followed.
 Delaying discovery until such time as a Medical Malpractice Tribunal has been convened and its Order issued can pose significant disadvantages for the plaintiff.
 Given the frequency of significant delays in convening Tribunal hearings, particularly in cases involving the more specialized areas of medicine, efforts to begin discovery promptly upon receipt of the defendant’s Answer to the Complaint, should be vigorously pursued.